Ground granulated blast-furnace slag: Durability

 GGBS cement is routinely specified in concrete to provide protection against both sulfate attack and chloride attack.
 GGBS has now effectively replaced sulfate-resisting Portland cement (SRPC) on the market for sulfate resistance because of its superior performance and greatly reduced cost compared to SRPC.
 Most projects in Dublin's docklands, including Spencer Dock, are using GGBS in subsurface concrete for sulfate resistance.

 Bulk Electrical Resistivity is a test method that can measure the resistivity of concrete samples.
-(ASTM 1876-19) The higher electrical resistivity can be an indication of higher ion transfer resistivity and thus higher durability.
-By replacing up to 50% GGBS in concrete, researchers have shown that durability can be significantly improved.
+(ASTM 1876–19) The higher electrical resistivity can be an indication of higher ion transfer resistivity and thus higher durability.
+By replacing up to 50% GGBS in concrete, researchers have shown that some durability properties can be significantly improved.

 To protect against chloride attack, GGBS is used at a replacement level of 50% in concrete.
 Instances of chloride attack occur in reinforced concrete in marine environments and in road bridges where the concrete is exposed to splashing from road de-icing salts.
 In most NRA projects in Ireland GGBS is now specified in structural concrete for bridge piers and abutments for protection against chloride attack.
 The use of GGBS in such instances will increase the life of the structure by up to 50% had only Portland cement been used, and precludes the need for more expensive stainless steel reinforcing.

 GGBS is also routinely used to limit the temperature rise in large concrete pours.
 The more gradual hydration of GGBS cement generates both lower temperature peak and less total overall heat than Portland cement.
 This reduces thermal gradients in the concrete, which prevents the occurrence of microcracking which can weaken the concrete and reduce its durability, and was used for this purpose in the construction of the Jack Lynch Tunnel in Cork.